learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 `fi.functions(object)`

-Returns a sorted collection of the names of every method in an object — that is to say, the name of every function property of the object.
+Returns a sorted collection of the names of every function in an object — that is to say, the name of every property whose value is a function.

 ```javascript
 fi.functions(fi);